CMS Hospital Price Transparency Scraper avatar

 How do I scrape hospital prices from CMS machine-readable files?

-CMS Hospital Price Transparency Scraper handles this in mrf_parse mode.
-Supply the MRF URL in the mrfUrl field, set optional filters, and run.
-The scraper fetches the file, auto-detects whether it uses CMS v1/v2 or v3 schema, and outputs one structured row per payer/plan/billing code combination.
+CMS Hospital Price Transparency Scraper handles it in mrf_parse mode.
+Supply the MRF URL in mrfUrl, set optional filters, and run.
+The parser auto-detects v1/v2/v3 schema and outputs one row per payer/plan/billing-code combination.

 Where do I find hospital MRF URLs?

-CMS does not publish a single comprehensive directory of MRF URLs.
-Individual hospitals publish their own files on their websites, typically in a "price transparency" or "standard charges" section.
-The CMS Hospital Price Transparency enforcement dataset tracks compliance but does not always include direct file links.
-Third-party aggregators like Turquoise Health and Dolthub's hospital-price-transparency project maintain compiled URL lists.
+CMS does not publish a single index of every hospital's file.
+Most hospitals link to their MRF from a "price transparency" or "standard charges" page on their own site.
+The CMS Hospital Price Transparency enforcement dataset tracks compliance but doesn't reliably include direct file links.
+Aggregators like Dolthub's hospital-price-transparency project and Turquoise Health publish compiled URL lists.

 What billing code types does this scraper support?

-How much does this scraper cost to run?
+How much does this actor cost to run?

 Can I filter to a single hospital?